Ivan-zwx/comp-vis-project/README.md

   *[Insert test performance metrics: average loss, Dice, IoU for model 3]*

 ## 11. Conclusion
 This project demonstrated the implementation of binary semantic segmentation using U-Net architectures with different backbones and a fully custom U-Net.
-While the primary goal was not to maximize performance, each model provided unique insights into segmentation performance and model complexity.
+While the primary goal was not to maximize performance, each model provided insights into segmentation performance and model complexity.
 - **Key Takeaways:**
   - A robust training process with early stopping and checkpointing was implemented.
   - Different backbones can significantly affect training dynamics and performance.
   - The custom U-Net provides a clear, straightforward baseline that highlights the core principles of encoder–decoder architectures.

-Further work can explore additional augmentations and model refinements, but overall, the models achieved acceptable segmentation performance, meeting the course requirements.